kn-cs/pmp-farith/README.md

 * **gf-p2-607-1**: Implementations in GF[2^607-1].
     * **SLDCC** : Saturated limb implementation using farithx-SLMP.
     * **USL1** : Unsaturated limb implementation using farith-USL.
-    * **USL2** : Unsaturated limb implementation using similar to farith-USLB.
+    * **USL2** : Unsaturated limb implementation using a reduction similar to farith-USLA/farith-USLB.
 An extra iteration is needed in the reduction to manage overfull situations.

 ---